How Narconon is Different from a Methadone Program

 Many people in the addiction treatment field are completely certain that addiction can never be fully overcome, that anyone who has been an addict is always going to be an addict.

-Narconon knows, from forty-five years of helping addicts achieve lasting recovery, that addicts can and do recover from addiction.
+Narconon knows, from fifty years of helping addicts achieve lasting recovery, that addicts can and do recover from addiction.
 When they kick their habits, conquer their cravings and learn how to make drug-free decisions on their own volition, Narconon graduates have the right to stand up and state that they are no longer addicts.
 They are now capable citizens, ready to live sober, productive lives alongside their fellows.

 How does the Narconon drug rehabilitation program accomplish this goal?
 By addressing each of the major points of damage done by addiction and helping each recovering addict repair that damage.
 Cravings are reduced through an innovative detoxification program that flushes out drug residues.
 A resurgence of personal integrity occurs as a result of education on the basics of integrity and personal ethics, followed by a unique therapeutic process of recovering lost integrity.

 The ability to make drug-free decisions is trained into each person on the program by teaching them who is safe and who is not safe to associate with, and how to turn a bad situation into a better one.
-These life skills are followed by education in a non-denominational moral code to serve as a compass in both good times and bad.